openstack/tacker-specs/specs/newton/event_logging.rst

 were created, updated and terminated and what life cycle state changes it went through.
 This kind of information becomes critical when deployed in production for purposes of audit and troubleshooting.
-Also it helps to track the progress of the lifcycle operation.
+Also it helps to track the progress of the lifecycle operation.

 Proposed change